i-ape/Python-C--sync/README.md

 # Python-C--sync

+ in this branch i have provided my main answer the question with only python.
+ on the other branches of this repo there are some options for different use cases with other methods.

+method:
+python sync.py /path/to/source /path/to/replica 60 /path/to/logfile.txt

 a program that synchronizes two folders: source and replica.
 The program should maintain a full, identical copy of source folder at replica folder.